microsoft/rusty-radamsa/README.md

 the data.
 For more information, read the fine manual page, or visit https://gitlab.com/akihe/radamsa.

-Rusty Radamsa was written by Amanda Rousseau (malwareunicorn), based on Radams by Aki Helin, initially at OUSPG.
+Rusty Radamsa was written by Amanda Rousseau (malwareunicorn), based on Radamsa by Aki Helin, initially at OUSPG.

 ## Requirements:
 Supported operating systems: